Logiqx/gpx-ideas/docs/extensions/gpx_air/README.md

   - The altimeter will show pressure altitude when this setting is 1013.25 hPa / 29.92 Hg
 - The vertical speed indicator (VSI) displays the rate of climb or descent (usually in feet per minute) - see [gpx_pvt](../gpx_pvt/README.md) for ROC

-Gyroscope instruments
+Gyroscopic instruments

 - The attitude indicator (AI) shows the aircraft's attitude in relation to the horizon - see [gpx_imu](../gpx_imu/README.md) for pitch and roll
 - The turn coordinator (TC) shows direction, rate of turn (ROT) and indicates slip / skid - see [gpx_imu](../gpx_imu/README.md) for ROT
-- The heading indicator (HI) indicates direction in relation to magnetic north -  see [gpx_imu](../gpx_imu/README.md) for heading
+- The heading indicator (HI) shows direction in relation to magnetic north -  see [gpx_imu](../gpx_imu/README.md) for heading

 It is worth noting that a typical smart phone could realistically simulate the six pack, except for the ASI which requires dynamic pressure from the [pitot tube](https://en.wikipedia.org/wiki/Pitot_tube).